-Of the several companies that made up the 10th Cavalry, Company A served at Fort Larned from 1867 to 1869.
-Here, they faced resentment, jealousy, and bigotry brought about by the white infantry soldiers also stationed at Fort Larned.
+Like all soldiers at the time, they had to deal with the loneliness and monotony of garrison duty but the men of Co.
+A also faced resentment, jealousy, and bigotry from the white infantry soldiers stationed at Fort Larned.
 Even though separate companies usually kept to themselves, they did work alongside one another.
-It is not difficult to imagine the jealousy and resentment a company of infantry might feel on a long day’s march in the hot Kansas sun to be passed by the cavalry effortlessly striding by on their horses.
+It’s not difficult to imagine the jealousy and resentment a company of infantry might feel on a long day’s march in the hot Kansas sun when passed by the cavalry effortlessly striding by on their horses.
 The color of the 10th Cavalry’s skin added another level of resentment made possible by racism.

 On January 1, 1869, two men of Co.
 A and three men from the 3rd Infantry had a disagreement in the Sutler’s store over whose turn it was to use the pool table.
 One of the men from Co.
 A was said to have pulled his duty revolver on the white Infantry soldiers, which was a serious breach of military conduct.
 Although the post commander, Major Yard, did not have all the facts about what happened, he decided that the entire company should be punished and sent them to guard the post wood pile in a blizzard.
 Capt.
 Nolan protested vigorously against it, arguing that it was inappropriate to punish the entire company for the mistake of one man, who had already been confined to the barracks.
 Even the post surgeon, Capt.
 William Forewood expressed surprise at the order, writing that the “night of the 1st and 2nd, was stormy and bitter cold and Troop A 10th Cav, had been sent out of the post to do penance by guarding the post woodpile!!!
 One sentinel had been sufficient before, but this night a larger force was deemed necessary.”